Get a peer review of your building's structure cost with NO risk. Click here to get started

 The 2012 Master Plan Advantage

-Timing matters in development, and this project benefits from operating under Thompson’s Point’s 2012 master plan.
-According to the development team, those pre-2015 approvals mean the project falls outside Portland’s current inclusionary zoning requirements, enabling a financially viable development and delivering much-needed housing to Portland.
+This project benefits from operating under Thompson’s Point’s 2012 Master Plan.
+According to the development team, pre-2015 approvals mean the project falls outside Portland’s current inclusionary zoning requirements, enabling a financially viable development and delivering much-needed housing to Portland.

 Building on Railroad History